Santa Susana High School

-Santa Susana High School is one of four public high schools located in the Simi Valley Unified School District in Simi Valley, California.
-Built in 1970, the school campus was originally designed as a junior high campus formerly known as Sequoia Junior High School.
-In June 1995, the Simi Valley School Board voted one junior high campus be converted into a magnet high school to accommodate the move of 9th graders into regular high school campuses, and all remaining junior high campuses be converted into middle schools.
-The school board elected Sequoia Junior High over Hillside Junior High because of its location.
-Santa Susana High School officially opened on September 5, 1996.
+Santa Susana High School is a public high school located in Simi Valley, California, United States.
+It is part of the Simi Valley Unified School District and serves grades 9 through 12.
+The school’s CEEB code is 053372, and as of the 2023–2024 school year, 1,002 students were enrolled, with a student-to-teacher ratio of 7:23.
+The current principal is Aimee Spurbeck-Boian.
+The school colors are silver, black, white, and teal, and its mascot is the Troubadour.

-Currently, Santa Susana High School is configured with three major classroom blocks, surrounding a quad.
-A large open-air amphitheater divides the classroom complex, and the school's MUR, music, stagecraft, film and broadcasting workshops, and Black Box Theater.
-The technical, 422-seat Performing Arts Center, dance studios, and the student parking lot are located west of the multipurpose room.
+Currently, Santa Susana High School is configured with three classroom blocks, surrounding a quad.
+A large open-air amphitheater divides the classroom complex, the school's MUR, music, stagecraft, film and broadcasting workshops, and Black Box Theater.
+The 422-seat Performing Arts Center, dance studios, and the student parking lot are located west of the multipurpose room.
 The school colors are silver, black, white, and teal.
 The mascot is the Troubadour.

 School structure

 Santa Susana's school structure is the "school-within-a-school" model, which allows students to pursue their academic interests as they build skills for a post-secondary life.
 Programs are organized into three smaller schools: the School of Academics, School of Technical Arts, and School of Visual & Performing Arts.
 Students receive priority for enrollment in their selected course of study ranging from: accelerated academics (Humanities, Math, Science), legal practices, STEM: Robotics & Engineering; Technical Arts including graphics & publication, movie and film production, broadcast journalism, stagecraft, & website design; Visual & Performing Arts including fine arts, vocal & instrumental music, theater & musical theater, and dance.
 The World Languages course of study integrates the Career Education standards in Hospitality, Tourism, and Recreation and is conducted in French, German, or Spanish.
-Two new courses of study will be offered for 2016-2017 including Audio Recording and Commercial Illustration.
+Two new courses of study were offered for 2016–2017 including Audio Recording and Commercial Illustration.